SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 > A beginner-friendly guide to Unreal Engine's high-performance Entity Component System

-Information have been collected from multiple sources and AI has been used to analyze it and create a well-structured precentation.
+Information have been collected from multiple sources and AI has been used to analyze it and create a well-structured presentation.
 It may be error proned but we will go through it manually and edit it.

 For more deep dive into mass we recommend [MassSample GitHub](https://github.com/Megafunk/MassSample) - Community sample project with documentation